codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.10.1 (10 Feb 2018) =
+* Fixed: Prevent errors when trying to export no snippets
+* Fixed: Use wp_json_encode() to encode export data
+* Fixed: Check both the file extension and MIME type of uploaded import files

 = 2.10.0 (18 Jan 2018) =
 * Improved: Added support for importing from multiple export files at once